-The Audit Logs tab in the Organization Settings page opens a new tab to the Audit Events Explorer.
+The Audit Trail tab in the Organization Settings page opens a new tab to the Audit Events Explorer.

-The Audit Log Settings tab allows you to set the retention period of audit logs and enable archiving to other cloud storage services.
+The Audit Trail Settings tab allows you to set the retention period of audit trails and enable archiving to other cloud storage services.

-To rename your organization, click the Rename organization tab, enter the new name, then click Save.
+To rename your organization, click the Edit button in the Preferences tab of Organization Settings, enter the new name, then click the Save button.

-Note: Your organization name may not exceed 32 characters.
+Note: Your organization name must not exceed 32 characters.

 You can choose to set your organization homepage to a Dashboard List or an individual dashboard.